1. How do I visit Detachment 750?

-LEAD is an intensive, four -week program you attend at Maxwell AFB, Alabama the summer after your second year (typically between your sophomore and junior year).
+LEAD is an intensive, two-week program you attend at either Maxwell AFB, Alabama or Camp Shelby, Mississippi the summer after your second year (typically between your sophomore and junior year).
 LEAD is AFROTC’s version of boot camp, but the training is focused on developing cadets’ leadership skills and discipline.
 You will participate in sport competitions, junior officer education, marksmanship, self-defense skills, and physical fitness training.
 When you finish, you will be ready to return to your school and assume a leadership position within AFROTC.
 You only attend LEAD once as a cadet.

 18. How long is my commitment to the Air Force after graduation and commission?